Walker Lands on Hendricks Award List for Third Time

 MANHATTAN, Kan.
-(K-State Athletics) – For a third-consecutive season, Kansas State senior defensive end Reggie Walker was named to the watch list for the Ted Hendricks Award, which honors the top defensive end in college football, the Ted Hendricks Foundation announced Wednesday.
+(KSNW) – For a third-consecutive season, Kansas State senior defensive end Reggie Walker was named to the watch list for the Ted Hendricks Award, which honors the top defensive end in college football, the Ted Hendricks Foundation announced Wednesday.

 Walker, who is joined on the 2019 watch list by 36 other players in the country and two others from the Big 12, is the second player in school history to earn consideration for the award three times.
 Ian Campbell was a semifinalist in 2006, preseason candidate in 2007 and midseason candidate in 2008.
 Prior to Walker, Jordan Willis was a midseason candidate for the award in 2016.